WillYallop/LucidCore/README.md

 ## Capabilities

-As mentioned above, LucidCORE is tightly coupled to Lucid, and as such, its features are specific to that.
+As mentioned above, LucidCore is tightly coupled to Lucid, and as such, its features are specific to that.

 ### Static Site Generator

 > Not finalised

-LucidCORE uses the twig template engine to generate dynamic and flexible templates and component markup.
+LucidCore uses the twig template engine to generate dynamic and flexible templates and component markup.
 On top of the default twig syntax, we have some in-house tags such as ```<lucidApp>``` which depending on the element will add in different data to the final buit pages.

 **Custom elements include:**
 - ```<lucidHead>```